Categorical Bockstein sequences: Introduction

 The existence of such Bockstein exact sequences is itself a nontrivial assertion, and we intend to prove it by constructing exact categories $\G_K^m=\F_K^{\.l^\infty}/m$ in which the desired long exact sequences are forced to hold first, and comparing the categories $\G_K^m$ with the desired categories $\F_K^m$ later.
 So in this purported application we know in advance what the reduced exact category $\G$ should be, but the Bockstein exact sequences for the desired exact categories cannot be obtained directly, and proving that the category $\G$ is what it is supposed to be is a nontrivial task.
 In particular, it appears that the $K(\pi,1)$/Koszulity hypothesis for prime coefficients $\Z/l$ may be \emph{needed} for obtaining the Bockstein long exact sequences.

-At the very end of the present version of the paper, the intended main results are formulated as two conjectures.
+At the very end of the paper, the intended main results are formulated as two conjectures.

 \textbf{Acknowledgement.} The author's conception of the question of constructing the quotient category of an exact category with a twist functor by a natural transformation goes back to my years as a graduate student at Harvard University in the second half of~'90s.
 My thinking was influenced by conversations with V.~Voevodsky\- and A.~Beilinson at the time.
 The details below were worked out in Moscow in February--March~2010 (as presented in~\cite[Section~4]{Partin}) and subsequently in September~2013 (in full generality).
-The paper was written while I~was vacationing in Prague in March--April~2014, visiting Ben Gurion University of the Negev in Be'er Sheva in June--September~2014, and visiting the Technion in Haifa in October 2014--March 2015.
-The author was supported in part by RFBR grants in Moscow and by a fellowship from the Lady Davis Foundation at the Technion.
+The paper was written while I~was vacationing in Prague in March--April~2014, visiting Ben Gurion University of the Negev in Be'er Sheva in June--September~2014, visiting the Technion in Haifa in October 2014--March 2015, and working as a postdoc at the University of Haifa in 2016--2018.
+I~am grateful to the anonymous referee for careful reading of the manuscript and many insightful suggestions, which helped to improve the exposition.
+In particular, the arguments in the paragraphs preceding Lemma~\ref{ext-1-secondary-product} are largely due to the referee.
+The author was supported in part by RFBR grants in Moscow, a fellowship from the Lady Davis Foundation at the Technion, and the ISF grant~\#\,446/15 at the University of Haifa.

 \Section{Preliminaries}